 Researchers question if there is a direct link between the gay lifestyle and the disease.
-The media even nickname the disease the “gay plague.”
-However, by 1982 there are cases of the disease in intravenous drug users, patients who received blood transfusions, and in children who contracted it from their mothers during pregnancy.
+The media even nicknames the disease the “gay plague.”
+However, by 1982, there are cases of the disease in intravenous drug users, patients who received blood transfusions, and in children who contracted it from their mothers during pregnancy.
 The next year, AIDS is found in females whose male sexual partners had AIDS.
 These cases suggest that AIDS is transmitted either sexually or through exposure to blood or blood products (including contaminated needles and transfusions from HIV-contaminated blood donors).

 In January of 1982, the first American AIDS clinic is established in San Francisco.1

 On January 7th, the CDC reports cases in the female sexual partners of males with AIDS.
 This dispels the hypothesis that AIDS/HIV is solely a “gay” disease.1

 On March 4th, the CDC notes that most cases of AIDS are reported among homosexual men with multiple sexual partners, Haitians, intravenous drug users, and hemophiliacs.
 This report suggests that the disease may be caused by an infectious agent that is transmitted via blood to blood contact and sexual intercourse.1

 Later in the same year, the U.S. Centers for Disease Control and Prevention (CDC) establishes the National AIDS hotline to respond to public inquiries about the disease.1